CoPokBl/DemocracyCoin/README.md

 # Democracy Coin
-My little crypto currency experiment.
+My little cryptocurrency experiment.
 An entire blockchain system written from scratch in C#.

+## ConsoleNode
+A testing node that can be run from the console.
+It will connect to other nodes and mine blocks.

+## DemCoinLib
+The core library for the entire system.
+Contains all common code and schemas for the blockchain.
+All other projects depend on this.

+## DemNodeTcpLib
+This library extends the core libraries node class to enable TCP communication between nodes.

+## GodotWallet
+A simple wallet application written in Godot.

-## Coin Node
+## Testing
-A node for the blockchain.
-The node can mine, sync with other nodes, send money and maintain the blockchain.
-Start as public node: `./CoinNode`
-Start without hosting: `./CoinNode nohost noseed`
-Start miner: `./CoinNode mine`
-Start wallet: `./CoinNode wallet`
+A project that contains unit tests to protect against regressions in all other projects.